aalekseev/10-steps-security-pycon-ee-2020/slides/05-configure-software.md

 security checks and report you with things that you need to pay attention to.

 But configuring software and servers is a much broader topic, which cannot fit into this presentation.
-The only advice here is to read carefult sonftware confguration manuals and regularly checking that indeed conftware is configured properly.
+The only advice here is to read carefuly sonftware confguration manuals and regularly checking that indeed conftware is configured properly.
 -->